 The Great Calusa Blueway Paddling Trail crosses under the SR 865 Hurricane Pass Bridge.
 All proposed improvements on SR 865 at this location will occur on the bridge deck.
 There will be no in-water work resulting in an alteration of the horizontal geometry.
 There will be no changes to the vertical clearance.
-With the project's lack of involvement with potential "air rights" associated with the Great Calusa Blueway Paddling Trail, there will be no "use" of the trail.
-Public access to this resource will not be interrupted.
+There will be no "use" of the trail.
+Public access to this resource will not be interrupted during construction or after project construction is complete.